 Strapped for cash for the holidays, Hal and Lois decide that all Christmas gifts this year should be handmade.
 But when Hal sees the thoughtful, quality gifts the boys made, he feels bad about his shoddy attempt and panics.

 Hal is stressed about a gift for Lois for their 20th anniversary He begins sleepwalking, and Reese discovers Hal is highly suggestible in that state.
 Meanwhile, two of Dewey's Busey classmates run for student council.

 Trying to win a battle of wills with young Jamie, Lois brings Francis home to help her remember how she conquered him when he was a baby; and Malcolm, Reese, and Dewey struggle to dream up a fun use for an old diving board.

 Malcolm uses his illegal gambling profits to buy a junk car, which quickly takes over his life; Hal discovers a talent for hair styling; and Lois discovers Craig is having an affair with the boss' wife.

-When Lois comes out of the store and catches the boys vandalizing a suggestive billboard from a strip club.
-Malcolm decides to challenge her by changing the display to "I Want Respect", thus starting protest against it.
+When Lois comes out of the store and catches the boys vandalizing a suggestive billboard from a strip club, Malcolm decides to challenge her by changing the display to "I Want Respect", thus starting a protest against it.
 Everyone in the lot believes them and follows the ruse.
 However, Lois doesn't believe them and thinks they're just being hooligans as usual.

 When his parents fight over a new bed, Dewey writes an opera based on their arguments; Malcolm gets into "street luging" and becomes obsessed with beating a cocky rival, unaware the talented competitor is Stevie; and Jamie has his first crush... on a baby he sees through the window.